94th Minnesota Legislature: Shootings

 A few days after the conclusion of the special session, a series of targeted shootings took place, affecting DFL state legislators in the cities of Champlin and Brooklyn Park.
 The suspect, identified as 57-year-old Vance Boelter, allegedly impersonated a police officer during the attacks.
 The first incident occurred around 2:00 a.m. on June 14 in Champlin, when police received reports of gunfire at the residence of State Senator John Hoffman.
 Both Hoffman and his wife sustained gunshot injuries but survived the attack.
 Approximately 90 minutes later, a second shooting was reported in Brooklyn Park at the home of Minnesota House DFL leader Melissa Hortman.
 Hortman and her husband were killed in this incident.

+2026 session

+The 2026 session convened on February 17, 2026.
+On the first day of session, there was a ceremony honoring the late Melissa Hortman.
+Key issues for the session include fraud and federal immigration enforcement; disagreements about both have led to tied votes in the House.